NoelDeMartin/soukai/docs/guide/defining-models.md

 Some model timestamps can be managed automatically. `createdAt` will be set as the initial date when the model is created, and `updatedAt` will be updated every time the model is modified.

-By default both timestamps are created and modified automatically, but the static attribute `timestamps` can be declared to control this behaviour.
+By default both timestamps are created and modified automatically, but the static attribute `timestamps` can be declared to control this behavior.
 It can either be a boolean to enable or disable the mechanism as a whole, or an array of strings indicating which timestamps to enable.

 For example, if we only want the `createdAt` attribute to be managed automatically: